MCoS Anti-Racism Coordinator (CLOSED)

 Knowledge, Skills, Abilities and Requirements:

-- Have excellent interpersonal and cross-cultural communication skills with a demonstrated welcoming, respectful approach to interactions.
+- Excellent interpersonal and cross-cultural communication skills with a demonstrated welcoming, respectful approach to interactions.

-- Have demonstrated experience in research and evaluation
+- Demonstrated experience in research and evaluation

 - Demonstrate a proven track record of working harmoniously within teams;